MattFalahe/seat-billing/README.md

 # seat-billing
 A billing system for mining/PvE costs for corps/alliances.

+> [!WARNING]
+> This plugin has unfixable issues when characters change corporations.
+Development is limited to bugfixes.
+This plugin
+> is mainly for already existing users, new users are encouraged to search for alternatives.

 Thanks to dysath/denngarr for writing the original plugin.
 Development has been taken over by recursivetree from 13.
 February 2022.
 To find the applied changes, please consult the git history.

 ## Quick Installation: